tejasbedi1/RoadRash_SteamDeck/README.md

-# RoadRash_SteamDeck
+# Road Rash 1994 on the SteamDeck

-How to run Road Rash's windows version on the Steam Deck With Videos &amp; Music.
+How to run Road Rash's Windows version on the Steam Deck With Videos &amp; Music.